LuxOps

-Most hotels have service standards.
+Most properties have service standards.
 Few have a reliable way to teach them.
 The result is a team where every member applies procedures slightly differently: not out of negligence, but because no one taught the standard clearly enough for it to stick.

 Free resource